-- The bacteria inside this tube remain inside the tube and lives a life that is in balance with the horse.
+- The bacteria inside this tube remain inside the tube and live a life that is in balance with the horse.
 (Symbiosis and the horse’s gut)

 - The bacteria within the GIT are fed with the food we eat.
 They turn this food into molecules that can be absorbed into the body to give nourishment to the horse.